Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

-\begin{qst} Cox \cites{MR512271I}{MR512271II} also developed a deleted tubular neighbourhood for schemes, which is what appears in Friedlander's formulation of the van Kampen Theorem.
-One is tempted to believe, therefore, that Cox's deleted tubular neighbourhood and our toposic version have, at the very least, equivalent profinite homotopy types.
-At this point, unfortunately, we do not know. \end{qst}

-\section{Perfectly reduced schemes \& reconstruction of absolute schemes}
+\section{Perfectly reduced schemes \& reconstruction of \\ absolute schemes}

-We have shown that the étale \topos $X_{\et}$ of a coherent scheme $X$ can be reconstructed from the profinite \category $\Pi^{\et,\wedge}_{(\infty,1)}(X)$.
+We have shown that the étale \topos $X_{\et}$ of a coherent scheme $X$ can be reconstructed from the profinite \category $\Gal(X)$.
 Following Grothendieck's \textit{Brief an Faltings} \cite[(8)]{MR1483108}, we can ask to what extent $X$ itself can be recovered from $X_{\et}$.
-We first note that there are three easily-spotted obstacles to the \textit{conservativity} of the functor $\goesto{X}{X_{\et}}$. \begin{itemize} \item One must restrict attention to schemes over a base with suitable finiteness conditions: for example, a nontrivial extension $\Omega\subset\Omega'$ of algebraically closed fields will give an equivalence of étale \topoi (which are of course each trivial).
+We first note that there are three easily-spotted obstacles to the \textit{conservativity} of the functor $\goesto{X}{X_{\et}}$. \begin{enumerate}[(1)] \item One must restrict attention to schemes over a base with suitable finiteness conditions: for example, a nontrivial extension $ K \subset L $ of separably closed fields induces an equivalence of étale \topoi (since both are the terminal \topos).

-\item The base must be sufficiently small: over $\CC$, for example, any two smooth proper curves of the same genus have equivalent étale \topoi.
+\item The base must be sufficiently small: over $\CCup$, for example, any two smooth proper curves of the same genus have equivalent étale \topoi.